tjmfreeone/DSMonitor/README.md

 ```
 func_monitor prints the input, output type, time used, and memory usage of the function on the terminal, and can set the value of the parameter level and show_output to determine whether to output the stack frame and return result together

 The above is the usage in the synchronous function scenario.
-If you want to implement the same operation for asynchronous functions, dsmonitor also provides async_ func_ Monitor, for example:
+If you want to implement the same operation for asynchronous functions, dsmonitor also provides async_func_monitor, for example:
 ```python
 from DSMonitor import func_monitor, async_func_monitor
 import aiohttp